Chronic Lymphocytic Leukemia (CLL)

 Symptoms that prompt treatment in patients with CLL include

 Disease-directed treatment options include

 Supportive care includes

-Because neutropenia and agammaglobulinemia limit bacterial killing, antibiotic therapy should be bactericidal.
-Therapeutic infusions of γ-globulin should be considered in patients with hypogammaglobulinemia and repeated or refractory infections or for prophylaxis when ≥ 2 severe infections occur within 6 mo.
+Because neutropenia and hypogammaglobulinemia limit bacterial killing, antibiotic therapy should be bactericidal.
+Gamma-globulin infusions should be considered for treatment in patients with hypogammaglobulinemia and refractory infections or for prophylaxis when ≥ 2 severe infections occur within 6 months.

-Obinutuzumab is a newer monoclonal antibody that targets the same CLL cell surface protein as rituximab.
-The combination of obinutuzumab and chlorambucil was recently found to be superior to rituximab in prolonging progression-free survival and achieving a complete response to treatment.
+In older patients with comorbid conditions, the anti-CD20 monoclonal antibody obinutuzumab is added to chlorambucil.
+Obinutuzumab targets the same CLL cell surface protein as rituxumab.
+Obinutuzumab plus chlorambucil was recently found to be superior to rituximab plus chlorambucil in prolonging progression-free survival and achieving a complete response (2).